gspd-mobi/rage-ios/README.md

 .withTimeoutMillis(timeoutMillis: Int) // Used to set timeout in milliseconds for this single request.
 ```

+## Warning ##
+There may be compatibility issues between newer and older versions of library until version **1.0.0**.

+### Roadmap ###
+* Unit tests coverage
+* UrlEncoded format of body/response out of box
+* Errors handling improvement
+* Configuration protocol for RageClient.
+For example easy use user-implemented request authorization.
+* Multipart requests

 License
 -------
     The MIT License (MIT)